Spirals-Team/test4repair-experiments/results/chart/7/jGenProg/readme.md

 Nb of EvoSuite Tests: 63

-Nb of Failing EvoSuite Tests: 63
+Nb of Failing EvoSuite Tests: 0

 ---
 #Seed: 17

 ## Patch 32 #  jGenProg+MinImpact With Seed 17

+jGenProg+MinImpact returns this patch in the first place

 org.jfree.data.time.TimePeriodValues : 552